Samsung Washer Error Codes List: Meanings, Causes, and How to Fix Them

 The most commonly reported Samsung washer codes include 4C, 5C, DC, UB, and UR.
 These are usually related to water supply, drainage, door closure, and load balancing.

-Can I reset a Samsung washer error code?
+Can I power cycle a Samsung washer error code?

 Yes.
 Unplugging the washer for several minutes can clear temporary control board errors.
 However, the underlying cause must still be corrected if the code returns.